-- NGO should not have any income which are not eligible for exemption.
-For example, business income. lf, the NGO has business income then it should maintain separate books of accounts and should not divert donations received for the purpose of such business.
+- NGO should not have any income which is not eligible for exemption.
+For example, business income.
+If the NGO has business income then it should maintain separate books of accounts and should not divert donations received for the purpose of such business.

 - NGO should not be working for the benefit of particular religious community or caste.

-- NGO maintains regular accounts of its receipts & expenditures.
+- NGO should maintain regular accounts of its receipts & expenditures.

-- NGO is properly registered under the Societies Registration Act 1860 or under any law corresponding to that act or is registered under section 25 of the Companies Act 1956.
+- NGO is properly registered under the Societies Registration Act 1860, Indian Trusts Act 1882 or under any corresponding law or is registered under the Section 25 of the Companies Act 1956.

 - Trustees or governing body members are not drawing any undue benefits from NGO funds.